As we were driving to Newport, Rhode Island with Tiny Traveler, aged 4.5. And I wondered what we would do during a weekend stopover there.

-As it turned out, there were more things to do with kids than we had time for.
-Here are ideas for things to do, eat and drink on your own family weekend in Newport.
+But as it turned out, there were more things to do with kids than we had time for and plenty of restaurants that suited our needs, too.
+Here are ideas for things to do, eat and drink on your own family weekend getaway in Newport.

 Read More

-48 Hours in Newport, RI With Kids: Where to Eat, Sleep & Have Fun
+48 Hours in Newport, RI With Kids: Where to Eat, Sleep & Explore

-On many summer weekends the answer is, the best hotel is one where you can find a room.
-This port town is popular and holds a few summer music festivals, so it can easily book out in high season.
+On many summer weekends, the best hotel is one where you can find a room.
+This port town is popular and holds a few summer music festivals, so it can easily be booked out in high season.

 The Newport Harbor Hotel & Marina where we stayed is next to Bowen’s Wharf, on the water, right off of Thames Street.
 It’s exactly where you want to be.